oletimmers/security-experiments-and-measurements/README.md

 ### Contents of this repo:
 - Code and data for the different modules through this course: CTI & FYN.
+- The edited Colab files.
 - General code for data editing/processing.
-- The processed feedback for the revised FYN report.
+- **The processed feedback for the revised FYN report.**